openeuropa/oe_theme/README.md

 - Project setup and installation can be easily handled thanks to the integration with the [Task Runner][4] project.
 - All system requirements are containerized using [Docker Composer][5].
 - Every change to the code base will be automatically tested using [Drone][17].

+Make sure you read the [developer documentation](./docs/developer-documentation.md) before starting to use the theme in your projects.

 ### Project setup